zigbee-alliance/distributed-compliance-ledger/docs/design/schema-compatibility.md

 ### Strategy for Compatible Changes

-For changes that are backward-compatible, such as adding optional fields or extending enumerations:
+For changes that are backward-compatible, such as adding optional fields or extending enumerations.

 **Description:**